NoaFilosof08/SEI-project-2/README.md

 # Project 2: Reactathon - Dwitanic

 ### Overview
-Dwightanic is a 'game' which generates a random quote from a US Office character, and you have to guess who said it out of 4 options.
+Dwitanic is a 'game' which generates a random quote from a US Office character, and you have to guess who said it out of 4 options.
 The brief was to use a third party API of our choice, mount the data onto a react app and somehow have the user interact with it.
 This was my second project in General Assembly's Software Engineering Immersive Course.
 It was a pair project assigned after 1 and a half weeks of learning ReactJS and 5 and a half weeks of learning in general.

 ## The Game